 KATHERINE NEWMAN: They are more frequent in the United States, but we don’t have a monopoly on this.
 The worst school shooting ever, before the Cho case, occurred in Erfort, Germany, where some 20 people were killed by a former student in a gymnasium there.
 So there have been cases around the world.
 There have been some terrible cases in Canada recently.
 We don’t have a monopoly on this, but we do have this in a greater frequency.

 AMY GOODMAN: Talk about the cases you looked at.

 KATHERINE NEWMAN: My research team studied two cases very carefully.
-One occurred in a very tiny town outside of Paducah, Kentucky, where a young man named Michael Carneal, at the age of fourteen, came into his high school and unleashed weapons on a prayer group that assembled every morning in his high school, and he killed three young women and injured a number of others before he was arrested, and he was subsequently diagnosed as a schizotypal personality disorder.
-Today, he’s in jail and will be 'til he's forty-five years old.
-As I said, he was fourteen when it happened.
+One occurred in a very tiny town outside of Paducah, Kentucky, where a young man named Michael Carneal, at the age of 14, came into his high school and unleashed weapons on a prayer group that assembled every morning in his high school, and he killed three young women and injured a number of others before he was arrested, and he was subsequently diagnosed as a schizotypal personality disorder.
+Today, he’s in jail and will be 'til he's 45 years old.
+As I said, he was 14 when it happened.

 AMY GOODMAN: And what warning signs were there in both of those cases?